Voineagulab/TDAview/README.md

 ```
 ### The Menu
 The sidebar enables real-time customisation of graphs and is divided into a series of sub-menus.
+`Selected` displays all the relevant data for the selected node.

 # License
 MIT